College Readiness Academy

 Now is the time to start planning for the next big step of your educational journey.
 Community & School Partnerships can help with its Campus Visits program.
-School and community groups of up to 50 elementary, junior, or high school students may choose from half-day or full-day visits to the Bloomington campus where you’ll learn about IU, live the life of a college student, and see firsthand the value of a college degree.
+School and community groups of up to 50 elementary, junior, or high school students may choose from half-day, full-day, or virtual visits to the Bloomington campus where you’ll learn about IU, live the life of a college student, and see firsthand the value of a college degree.

 Spring Shadow Days

-Spring Shadow Days is a popular three-day, two-night residential program that pairs high school freshmen, sophomores, and juniors with college students for one-on-one mentoring.
-Participants get a taste of campus life at IU Bloomington as they attend classes, meetings, and extracurricular activities with their mentor.
+Spring Shadow Days is a popular program that pairs high school freshmen, sophomores, and juniors with college students to learn more about college academics and life outside of the classroom.
 Guests also learn about the college admissions process and hear presentations about scholarship opportunities and the various resources available to students seeking a higher education.

 Visit IU Program (VIP)